- Smart roof

 What criteria should I use when selecting a VILPE roof fan for exhaust air ventilation?

 The roof fan should be selected based on the ventilation needs of the building or property.
 The quick selection table for VILPE roof fans can be used to select a roof fan for an ordinary detached house.
 To select a suitable roof fan, the pressure caused by the duct system and the necessary air volumes must be known.
-When the operation point of the roof fan has been determined, the most suitable roof fan for the intended use is selected by examining roof fan performance value tables.
-A model that consumes the least energy and emits the least noise at the specific operation point is selected from the range of VILPE roof fans.
+When the operation point of the roof fan has been determined, the most suitable roof fan for the intended use can be selected by examining roof fan performance value tables.
+A model that consumes the least energy and emits the least noise at the specific operation point should be chosen.
 An ECo roof fan must be selected for room ventilation, because only the ECo series of roof fans meets the requirements of ecological design regulations.

 When are roof fans suitable for house ventilation?